chenriq5/HelpDesk/README.md

 # HelpDesk
 Instruction to run project
-1.Open the command line and assuming npm is installed, go to step 2.
+1. Open the command line and assuming npm is installed, go to step 2.
 2.npm -g install serve
 3.Make sure you are in the current project directory ("Helpdesk") 4.Type the command "serve"